 Exposure studies reveal a lot about the health effects of asbestos including who may be at risk of developing an asbestos-related disease.
 These exposure studies focus on specific types of asbestos work.
 They uncovered how much exposure translates into cases of disease among the workers.

-- A 1990 study published in Annals of the New York Academy of Sciences reported on insulation workers with 20 years of experience.
-More than 80 percent developed asbestosis and 40 percent died of asbestos-related diseases.
+A 1990 study published in the Annals of the New York Academy of Sciences reported on insulation workers with 20 years of experience.
+More than 80% developed asbestosis and 40% died of asbestos-related diseases.

-- A 2013 study by the National Institute of Environmental Health Sciences found 18 to 20 percent of adult residents in Libby have asbestos-related disease.
+A 2013 study by the National Institute of Environmental Health Sciences found that 18% to 20% of adult residents in Libby have asbestos-related diseases.